Person

 Summary

-George E. J. Sayer helped to plan a major Australia Post project involving the reconstruction of over 1500 km of aerial trunk route between Port Augusta and Kalgoorlie.
-The project employed a number of construction techniques not previously used in Australia, which he describes in a 1965 article.
+George E. J. Sayer, BE MIEAust, helped to plan a major Australia Post project involving the reconstruction of over 1500 km of aerial trunk route between Port Augusta and Kalgoorlie, in the 1960s.
+The project employed a number of construction techniques not previously used in Australia.

-In 1969 he received an MBA from the University of Melbourne.
-His thesis was on the organisation of the Australian Post Office in Western Australia.
+In 1969 he received an MBA from the University of Melbourne, for his thesis "Organisation of the Australian Post Office in Western Australia".

 Published resources